Gustavo A. Mejia, LMHC

 Gustavo Mejía was born on March 23rd, 1981 into a Catholic family.
 He attended high school in El Seminario de Cristo Sacerdote in Palmira, Colombia, of which he was president and a student representative.
 He was the leader of a Catholic scout group in Palmira for four years.

 At the age of 18, Gustavo moved to Miami, FL.
 To pursue an education in theater.
 Gustavo obtained a diploma in Theater from the Prometheus Conservatory in Miami Dade college with which he founded the evangelization ministry, Hechos de Barro, from 2004 to 2010 taking the gospel through the arts to parishes, groups, and schools.
 At the early age of 18, he also began his great work with the Miami youth ministry.

 Gustavo worked as a missionary in Virginia supporting agriculture workers and immigrants.
 He completed the Youth Theology program with SEPI (South Eastern Pastoral Institute) and contributed to the founding of Pastoral Juvenil Hispana in Miami (Hispanic Youth Ministry of Miami).

-Gustavo currently works as a mental health counselor in more than 11 schools, helping at-risk youth with behavioral problems, addictions, and different diagnoses through Chrysalis Health in South Florida.
-He has been a youth minister for seven years at St. Joseph Catholic Church in Miami Beach, Fl and currently works with the broadcast channel Maria Vision delivering the message of the Theology of the Body in the program En el Principio no era asi.
+Gustavo has experience working as a mental health counselor in more than 11 schools, helping at-risk youth with behavioral problems, addictions, and different diagnoses through Chrysalis Health in South Florida.
+He has been a youth minister for seven years at St. Joseph Catholic Church in Miami Beach, Fl, and currently works with the broadcast channel Maria Vision delivering the message of the Theology of the Body in the program En el Principio no era asi.
 (In the beginning, it was not like this) to various countries in Latin America.
 He has done programs with EWTN, Radio Paz, and other Catholic stations as well.

-Gustavo's great addition to the team will be mainly focused on training, workshops, and formation, and some mental health counseling.
+Gustavo's great addition to the team will be mainly focused on training, workshops, formation, and mental health counseling.